 Women that could possibly become pregnant are strongly urged to utilize strong birth control, if not multiple forms of birth control.
 Prenatal Testosterone exposure can negatively impact the sexual development of the unborn child.

 How Does Testosterone Treatment Impact Feminine Sexual Health?

-Although there are multiple benefits to Testosterone HRT for Women, most women utilize the therapy in order to treat underlying sexual issues.
+Although there are multiple benefits to Testosterone HRT for Women, most women utilize the therapy to treat underlying sexual issues.
 Testosterone is responsible for normal sexual function and libido among women.

-For women experiencing Testosterone Deficiency, Hormone Replacement Therapy can increase the incidence of sexual fantasies and desires, and can improve both the ease and strength of arousal.
-Testosterone even increases the pleasure associated with sex, and increases the frequency and strength of the female orgasm.
+For women experiencing Testosterone Deficiency, Hormone Replacement Therapy can increase the incidence of sexual fantasies and desires and can improve both the ease and strength of arousal.
+Testosterone even increases the pleasure associated with sex and increases the frequency and depth of the female orgasm.

 It is important to note that all women are different and respond in their own way to Testosterone.
 Many women can still experience healthy sexual activity even with abnormally low levels of Testosterone.
 On the other hand, Healthy Testosterone Levels do not guarantee an increased interest in sex.
 It's all about individual biology and chemistry.